jayantjain001/SuperApp/README.md

 Just making this to incorporate all Spring boot and related infra learnings into this app

+# JPA

+**@GeneratedValue(strategy= GenerationType.IDENTITY)**   :  prevents bulk insertion as for every new entry jpa requires to know last created id from dataSource hence even saveAll doesn't do a bulk insert but is still a bit faster as does all inserts in a single transaction

+**@GeneratedValue(strategy= GenerationType.SEQUENCE)**   :  provides bulk insertion as for every new entry jpa fetches id from its maintained table

 # Redis Sentinel config
 At least 3 Sentinel with 3 redis nodes are used in prod for safe failovers.